 Average Cost of Bathroom Remodel

-Bathrooms are a popular remodel because, like kitchens, they recoup a significant portion of their cost when selling a house, and so they’re a good way to boost a home’s value.
-The current national average price for a standard bathroom renovation is $10,000, but the range of prices around this average is fairly large.
+Bathrooms are a popular remodel because, like kitchens and living rooms, they have a good return on investment, they can help recoup a significant portion of their cost to remodel when selling a house, and so they’re a good way to boost a home’s value.
+The current national average price for a standard bathroom renovation project is $10,000 for a decent remodeling budget., but The range of prices around this average is fairly large, especially if you have to include plumbing and electrical work.

 Basic Remodel: $4,000 to $13,000

 A basic remodel assumes low-end fixtures and hardware, stock cabinets, and laminate or basic tile countertops.
-This renovation won’t win any design awards, but it will be a nice, functional replacement for an aging bathroom.
+This renovation won’t win any design awards, but it will be a nice, functional replacement for an aging bathroom, while still adding value to the real estate.

 Mid-Range Remodel: $18,500 to $28,000